-Yelapa is a small beach town in the southern cove of Bahia de Banderas—the same bay where you’ll find Puerto Vallarta—and I never would have heard of Yelapa had it not been for the writing workshop I attended.
-Christina and I met a couple years earlier at another writing conference in Corte Madera, California and she had organized several writing workshops in far flung places like Nepal and Morocco, but this was the first year she was doing one in Mexico and because it wasn’t too far away, I jumped at the chance to get to it.
-I only had to persuade Steve with the promise of a few days for birding trips in and around Puerto Vallarta before the workshop began.
+Yelapa is a small beach town in the southern cove of Bahia de Banderas—the same bay where you’ll find Puerto Vallarta—and I never would have heard of Yelapa had it not been for this writing workshop.
+Christina and I met a couple years earlier at different writing conference in Corte Madera, California and she had organized several writing workshops in far flung places like Nepal and Morocco, but this was the first year she was doing one in Mexico.
+Because it wasn’t too far away, I jumped at the chance to get to it and I only had to persuade Steve with the promise of a few days for birding trips in and around Puerto Vallarta before the workshop began.

 You get to Yelapa by a 40 minute water taxi from Puerto Vallarta.
-There are no cars and no ATMs and you find yourself accidentally calling it an island from time to time because it feels like it, but the locals are quick to correct you with an eye roll and a smile, saying, “No, not an island.”
+There are no cars and no ATMs and you find yourself accidentally calling it an island from time to time because the remoteness feels like it, but the locals are quick to correct you with an eye roll and a smile, saying, “No, not an island.”
 The region along the Bay of Banderas is where the Sierra Madre comes right up to the water, so Yelapa’s pathways and stairs are steep.
-You work hard to get anywhere, sometimes getting lost in the labyrinth of walkways, and the stairs and steep slopes of Yelapa were reminders to me of my much neglected calves and glutes.
+You work hard to get anywhere, sometimes getting lost in the labyrinth of walkways, and the stairs and steep slopes of Yelapa would be reminders of my much neglected calves and glutes.

-Most of the visitors are day visitors who come over on excursion boats or by themselves on water taxis, and they lay out in the sun on plastic beach loungers, listening to the thumping club music as they tan in the sun and order drinks while locals zig zag their way in between the beach loungers, peddling a case of jewelry, sarongs, and most famously, homemade pie in big Tupperware containers.
+Most of Yelapa’s visitors are only there for the day, coming over on excursion boats or on water taxis, crammed in with other tourists.
+The visitors go straight to the beach where they lay out in the sun on plastic beach loungers, listening to the thumping club music as they tan in the sun and order drinks.
+Locals zig zag their way in between the beach loungers, peddling a case of jewelry, sarongs, and most famously, homemade slices of pie in big Tupperware containers.

-There was the lone snowy egret, always hunting for fish in the surf.
+There was the lone Snowy Egret, always hunting for fish in the surf.
 Each time he lifted his feet out of the water I would get excited to see his golden slippers as though it was the first time I had ever seen them.
-The snowy had a routine of going back and forth as the swells of foamy water reached the sand.
-He would cock his head sideways, looking for something underneath the blanket of water as he walked carefully and then suddenly dart his black beak into the water, catching a small fish.
+The Snowy had a routine of canvassing the swells of foamy water that reached toward the sand.
+He cocked his head sideways and lifted each bright yellow foot and carefully placed it down, stealthily looking for something underneath the blanket of water.
+Then suddenly he would dart his black beak into the ripples of water, catching a small fish.

-Every afternoon, after our writing workshop I would return to Garcias Rentals, the place where we were staying and walk by the estuary and see at least 20 or so Yellow-crowned Night Herons.
-I would pass by a tethered boat where a gang of six reliaby appeared each day, hunched over like old men hanging out and sharing the news of the day.
+Every afternoon after our writing workshop I would return to Garcias Rentals and walk by the estuary and see at least 20 or so Yellow-crowned Night Herons.
+I would pass by a tethered boat where a gang of six reliaby appeared each day, hunched over like old men hanging out as if sharing the news of the day.
 It seemed unfair or greedy of me to see so many of them in one spot.
-I could be in any other place in the world and get excited to see just one of them and here I was surrounded by so many.
+I could be in any other place in the world and get excited to see just one of them and here I was in Yelapa and surrounded by so many.

-Each morning I would walk in the sand toward a big palapa where we would gather at a table and write, then I’d return back to our open-air rental at Garcias to meet Steve where we’d spend the afternoon looking for birds, nap, take photos from our kitchen and living room or I would write some more.
-Every night we had dinner as a group with the other workshop attendees and Steve joined us as the token guy, and each evening the church bells clang loud and old as the sun began to set while we ate fish tacos and coconut shrimp.
+Each morning I would walk in the sand toward a big palapa where we would gather at a table and write, then I’d return back to our open-air rental at Garcias to meet Steve where we’d spend the afternoon looking for birds, nap, take photos from our kitchen and living room and then I would write some more.
+Then we’d make our way through the serpentining pathways each night to meet up with the other workshop attendees for dinner, and each evening the church bells clang loud and old as the sun began to set while we ate fish tacos and coconut shrimp.